1998 United States embassy bombings: Attacks and casualties

 The explosion damaged the embassy building and collapsed the neighboring Ufundi Building where most victims were killed, mainly students and staff of a secretarial college housed there.
 The heat from the blast was channeled between the buildings towards Haile Selassie Avenue where a packed commuter bus was burned.
 Windows were shattered in a radius of nearly 1/2 mi.
 A large number of eye injuries occurred because people in buildings nearby who had heard the first explosion of the hand grenade and the shooting went to their office windows to have a look when the main blast occurred and shattered the windows.

-Meanwhile, the Atlas truck that attacked the US Embassy at 36 Laibon Road, Dar es Salaam was being driven by Hamden Khalif Allah Awad, known as "Ahmed the German" due to his blond hair, a former camp trainer who had arrived in the country only a few days earlier.
+Meanwhile, the Atlas truck that attacked the U.S. Embassy at 36 Laibon Road, Dar es Salaam was being driven by Hamden Khalif Allah Awad, known as "Ahmed the German" due to his blond hair, a former camp trainer who had arrived in the country only a few days earlier.
 The death toll was less than in Nairobi as the U.S. embassy was located outside the city center in the upscale Oysterbay neighborhood, and a water truck prevented the suicide bombers from getting closer to the structure.

 Following the attacks, a group calling itself the "Liberation Army for Holy Sites" took credit for the bombings.
 U.S. investigators believe the term was a cover used by Egyptian Islamic Jihad, who had actually perpetrated the bombing.

 Aftermath and international response

 In response to the bombings, President Bill Clinton ordered Operation Infinite Reach, a series of cruise missile strikes on targets in Sudan and Afghanistan on August 20, 1998, announcing the planned strike in a prime-time address on U.S. television.

 The United Nations Security Council passed Resolution 1189 condemning the attacks on the embassies.

 Both embassies were heavily damaged and the Nairobi embassy had to be rebuilt.
 It is now located across the road from the United Nations Office at Nairobi for security purposes.

 A memorial park was constructed on the former embassy site, dedicated on the third anniversary of the attack.
 Public protest marred the opening ceremony after it was announced that the park, including its wall inscribed with the names of the dead, would not be free to the public.

 Within months following the bombings, the United States Department of State Bureau of Diplomatic Security added Kenya to its Antiterrorism Assistance Program (ATA), which was originally created in 1983.
-While the addition was largely a formality to reaffirm U.S. commitment to fighting terrorism in Kenya, it nonetheless sparked the beginning of an active bilateral antiterrorism campaign between the United States and Kenya.
+While the addition was largely a formality to reaffirm U.S. commitment to fighting terrorism in Kenya, it nonetheless sparked the beginning of an active bilateral antiterrorism campaign by the United States and Kenya.
 The U.S. government also rapidly and permanently increased the monetary aid to Kenya.
 Immediate changes included a $42 million grant targeted specifically towards Kenyan victims.